Ugo-X/Ugo-X/README.md

 <h1 align="center">Hi 👋, I'm Ugo short for Ugonna</h1>
 <h4 align="center">I'm a curious individual driven by a relentless desire to explore new technologies and learn continuously.
 My insatiable appetite for knowledge fuels my journey in the ever-evolving world of tech.
 With a diverse skill set, I'm a jack of many trades, proficient in HTML, CSS, JavaScript and a plethora of other web technologies.
 I embrace each task with enthusiasm and commitment, to delivering the best.
-Come along on my journey as I embrace the unknown, master new technologies, and strive to make a meaningful impact in the world of tech
+Come along on my journey as I embrace the unknown, master new technologies, and strive to make a meaningful impact in the world of technology
 </h4>